-- Horizontal evacuation: Using building exits to the outside ground level or going into unaffected wings of multi-building complexes; - Stairway evacuation: Using steps to reach ground level exits from building; - Shelter in place: Unless danger is imminent, remain in a room with an exterior window, a telephone, and a solid or fire-resistant door.
+- Horizontal evacuation: Using building exits to the outside ground level or going into unaffected wings of multi-building complexes; - Shelter in place: Unless danger is imminent, remain in a room with an exterior window, a telephone, and a solid or fire-resistant door.
 If the individual requiring special evacuation assistance remains in place, they should dial 911 immediately and report their location to emergency services, who will in turn relay that information to on-site responders.
 The shelter in place approach may be more appropriate for sprinkler protected buildings where an area of refuge is not nearby or available.
-It may be more appropriate for an individual who is alone when the alarm sounds;
+It may be more appropriate for an individual who is alone when the alarm sounds